icsaszar/mips-assembler-hs/README.md

 Configurable mips assembler written in haskell.

+The main goal of this project is to make it easier for anyone who wants to implement a MIPS processor to write assembly code when they test their implementation, since translating assembly by hand to machine code is slow, hard and error-prone.

 ## Installation

 In order to build the project the `stack` build tool (usually named `haskell-stack`) is required.